erickaakcire/explore_google_takeout/README.md

 # Introduction

 This document was originally created for the ICA 2022 Hackathon tutorial "Exploring Google Takeout's Search History as a Data Source."
-If you are using or adapting it for your class or your research I would like to know.
-Please email menchent at american dot edu.

 The motivation for this tutorial is as follows: The vast majority of people who use the Internet use search to find information and resources.
 Search queries and the resulting page visits,